FREE SHIPPING on orders of $85 or more

 Another 31 words (2 lines of text) are included under the topic Early Wiles Notables in all our PDF Extended History products and printed products wherever possible.

 Early North American records indicate many people bearing the name Wiles were among those contributors:

-Wiles Settlers in the United States in the 17th Century
+Wiles Settlers in United States in the 17th Century

-Wiles Settlers in the United States in the 18th Century
+Wiles Settlers in United States in the 18th Century

-Wiles Settlers in the United States in the 19th Century
+Wiles Settlers in United States in the 19th Century

 The Wiles Family Crest was acquired from the Houseofnames.com archives.
 The Wiles Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.